isabella232/yubico-auth-tree-node/README.md

 ## Building YubiKey multi-factor authentication (MFA)

-This authentication tree will only prompt for a username then prompt for a YubiKey with and PIN.
+This authentication tree will only prompt for a username then prompt for a YubiKey with a PIN.
 If the user does not have  YubiKey registered then it will allow them to self-register a YubiKey.

 This guide will highlight the specific settings to quickly support YubiKeys for authentication.
 As this is a quick guide that focuses on the happy path it does not account for robust error handling which would need to be added for a production environment.